GreenAI-Uppa/AIPowerMeter/docsrc/usage/in_details.rst

 `psys_power`: System on chip consumption

-`uncore_power`: some graphic cards, but not nvidia gpu
+`uncore_power`: other hardware present on the cpu board, for instance, an integrated graphic card.
+This is NOT the nvidia gpu which is on another board.

 `total_cpu_power`: core power consumption.